 Crediton Church has been inherited by the whole town.
 Amongst the Friends are well-wishers from all denominations or none, from businesses and other organisations: some from further afield have recognised the church as part of national heritage and even international.
 It is important to continue the work to provide a fit place for the worship of God and to carry on his work which has existed for so many centuries in this place.

-If you would like to join the Friends, please download the Friends Application Form, complete it and return it to the Friends’ Treasurer, Mike Beskeen.
+If you would like to join the Friends, please download the FoCC membership form for website, complete it and return it to the Friends’ Treasurer, Mike Beskeen.
 If you have any queries at all about the Friends, please telephone him on (01363) 774017